muchcoffieeh/new-test/src/content/blog/FreeWire Tech HMI/index.md

 import { getImage, GatsbyImage } from 'gatsby-plugin-image';

 FreeWire Technologies builds cloud-connected battery systems for on-site power – the cleaner alternative to a traditional diesel generator.
 Operators control and monitor the battery system using the digital touchscreen on the back panel.
+The digital touchscreen was one of 4 critical touchpoints of the Mobi Gen product experience.

 ### The Setup

 The Mobi Gen did not always have a digital touchscreen interface.
-Previously, it was s tiny LCD screen that only displayed the state of charge.
-The battery systems can be monitored remotely so we were able to see the lack of usage since the customers first purchased units.
-We suspected the cryptic screen may have something to do with it.
+Previously, it was a tiny LCD screen that only displayed the state of charge.
+The battery systems are monitored remotely.
+We were able to see an insignificant number of battery cycles across all the units sold, indicating the lack of usage since the customers first purchased them.
+We suspected the cryptic screen has much to do with it.

+> **The screen tells me nothing.
+I can't know or verify how much power this thing has left.
+That obviously makes setting up the power network harder for me but I have to use when my boss is telling me to try this out.**

 I led a team of 3 design consultants to tackle this challenge.
-The objective was clear: make it more user-friendly to ensure customer retention.
+The objective was clear but the path forward was murky: make it work get more usage.

 ### Preparation